a1ip/a1ip.github.io/_posts/2022-12-24-Xmas-and-Christmas.md

 title: "“Xmas and Christmas: A Lost Chapter from Herodotus” by C. S. Lewis"
 author: C. S. Lewis
 lang: en
-description: An ironic little essay by C. S. Lewis
+description: An ironic little essay by C. S. Lewis published in 1954.
 tags: ☦
 categories: en
 layout: post